perl-foundation-outreach/gsoc-2023-ideas/raku/gtk-4-bindings.md

 beyond Raku or GTK.

 Students will need to have or acquire an understanding of enough C to use Raku's `NativeLibs` interface to the GTK-4 library.
 The process is far simpler than in many other languages.

 Students will need/acquire an understanding of the Raku language.

 Students will need a solid understanding of the OS they use.
 GTK3 is important in Linux distributions, and GTK4 is still considered experimental.
-The GTK development documentation states that GTK3 and GTK4 can be both be installed and run on the same mmachine, though a 'flatpak' installation is recommended.
+The GTK development documentation states that GTK3 and GTK4 can be both be installed and run on the same machine, though a 'flatpak' installation is recommended.

 Rating
 ------

 Medium.
-Some parts of this task will be easy, some will take quite a lot of time (eg., the GTK libraries are large).
+Some parts of this task will be easy, some will take quite a lot of time (eg. the GTK libraries are large).

 Possible mentors